Odion100/SystemLynx/README.md

 In the code above we assigned an object to the variable `Users` and gave it an add method.
 The `Service.ServerModule(name, constructor/object)` function takes the name assigned to the object as the first argument and the object itself as the second argument.

 Alternatively, you can use a constructor function instead of an object as the second argument.
 In the example below we create another _ServerModule_ called
 "Orders".
-This time we use a constructor function as the second argument of the to construct our object.
+This time we use a constructor function as the second argument of the to _ServerModule_ function.
 The `this` value is the initial instance of the _ServerModule_ object.
 Every method added to the `this` value will be accessible when the object is loaded by a _SystemLynx Client_.
-Note: _ServerModule_ methods can be synchronous ro asynchronous functions.
+Note: _ServerModule_ methods can be synchronous or asynchronous functions.

 ```javascript
 const { Service } = require("systemlynx");